CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 ## Model 1: Site-level infection dynamics

-In this model, we represent hospital admissions at the state-level, and viral genome concentrations at the site-level.
-We divide the population into subpopulations, with each site representing a subpopulation of the state total, plus an additional subpopulation that represents the portion of the state population not covered by wastewater surveillance.
+In this model, we represent hospital admissions at the state-level and viral genome concentrations at the site-level.
+We use the components described above but divide the state population into subpopulations representing sampled wastewater sites' catchment populations, with an additional subpopulation to represent individuals who do not contribute to sampled wastewater.

-We represent subpopulation infection dynamics using a hierarchical model: subpopulation infection dynamics are distributed about a central state-level infection dynamic and the total infections in each subpopulation sum up to the total state infections.
+We model infection dynamics in these subpopulations hierarchically: subpopulation infection dynamics are distributed about a central state-level infection dynamic, and total state infections are simply the sum of the subpopulation-level infections.

-This model uses all of the components described above with following modifications.
+### Subpopulation definition
+In Model 1, a state consists of $K_\mathrm{total}$ subpopulations $k$ with corresponding population sizes $n_k$.
+We associate one subpopulation to each of the $K_\mathrm{sites}$ wastewater sampling sites in the state and assign that subpopulation a population size $n_k$ equal to the wastewater catchment population size reported to NWSS for that site.

+Whenever the sum of the wastewater catchment population sizes $\sum\nolimits_{k=1}^{K_\mathrm{sites}} n_k$ is less than the total state population size $n$, we use an additional subpopulation of size $n - \sum\nolimits_{k=1}^{K_\mathrm{sites}} n_k$ to model individuals in the state who are not covered by wastewater sampling.

+The total number of subpopulations is then $K_\mathrm{total} = K_\mathrm{sites} + 1$: the $K_\mathrm{sites}$ subpopulations with sampled wastewater, and the final subpopulation to account for individuals not covered by wastewater sampling.

+This amounts to modeling the wastewater catchments populations as approximately non-overlapping; every infected individual either does not contribute to measured wastewater or contributes principally to one wastewater catchment.
+This approximation is reasonable because we only use samples taken from primary wastewaster treatment plants, which avoids the possibility that an individual might be sampled once in a sample taken upstream and then sampled again in a more aggregated sample taken further downstream; see [data filtering](#appendix-wastewater-data-pre-processing) for further details.

+If the sum of the wastewater site catchment populations meets or exceeds the reported state population ($\sum\nolimits_{k=1}^{K_\mathrm{sites}} n_k \ge n$) we do not use a final subpopulation without sampled wastewater.
+In that case, the total number of subpopulations $K_\mathrm{total} = K_\mathrm{sites}$.
+In our data, this is true only for the District of Columbia.

+When converting from predicted per capita incident hospital admissions $H(t)$ to predicted hospitalization counts, we use the state population size $n$, even in the case of the District of Columbia where $\sum n_k > n$.

+This amounts to making two key additional modeling assumptions:
+- Any individuals who contribute to wastewaster measurements but are not part of the state population are distributed among the catchment populations approximately proportional to catchment population size.
+- Whenever $\sum n_k \ge n$, the fraction of individuals in the state not covered by wastewater is small enough to have minimal impact on the statewide per capita infection dynamics.

-### Subpopulation-level infections
+### Subpopulation-level infection dynamics

-We couple the site- and state-level dynamics at the level of the un-damped instantaneous reproduction number $\mathcal{R}^\mathrm{u}(t)$.
+We couple the subpopulation- and state-level infection dynamics at the level of the un-damped instantaneous reproduction number $\mathcal{R}^\mathrm{u}(t)$.

-We assume that the populations represented by wastewater treatment sites have infection dynamics that are _similar_ to one another but can vary from the state-level mean.
+We model the subpopulations as having infection dynamics that are _similar_ to one another but can differ from the overall state-level dynamic.

 We represent this with a hierarchical model where we first model a state-level un-damped effective reproductive number $\mathcal{R}^\mathrm{u}(t)$, but then allow individual subpopulations $k$ to have individual subpopulation values of $\mathcal{R}^\mathrm{u}_{k}(t)$